vindou/cs180-team-project/out/production/cs180-team-project/ReadMe.md

 method.
 Finally, we chose a random user from our example data and tested to see if the retrieveUserData method would
 find the user from the database.
 All tests passed.

+#### ServerTests.java
+In order to test the full functionality of the Server, several test cases needed to be run.
+First, we tested the Login functionality, in cases where the User entered a correct and incorrect password.
+We also tested the creation of a new user in cases where the desired username was available and not available.
+Since we are creating a Messaging system, we wanted to ensure that Users could view their current conversations, as well as start a new conversation with a User.
+Searching for Users and adding/blocking them is a very important part of our program, so we tested that in cases where the User was a part of the database, as well as the case when the User did not exist.
+Finally, the last functionality of the Server that we tested was the ability to edit the User.
+We tested editing the username (in cases where the username was already taken and not), editing the name, editing the bio, and changing the email.

+#### IO Testing

 ## Submissions
 ### Phase 1
 - Vocareum: Ellie Williams